Join me this time as I bring a beautiful Pioneer SA-8800 II integrated amplifier back to life!

 I’ve explained many times why recapping in a case like this is ineffective and a waste of time and money, and I don’t think I could have found a better example to prove my point.
 This unit needed four tiny new capacitors, yes, but recapping her would have basically solved nothing!
 She actually needed an almost complete small signal retransistoring, though!

-The only reliable way to proceed here was to replace all the problematic type TO-92 devices in the phono and tone amplifiers, and the input differential pairs in each main amplifier module.
+The only reliable way to proceed here was to replace all the problematic TO-92-type devices in the phono and tone amplifiers, and the input differential pairs in each main amplifier module.
 After that and a bunch of incidental work, she ran perfectly once again.
 Maybe we can make retransistoring a thing, maybe it already is; I don’t know or care, I avoid the forums and treat each piece on its merits, as all who work on such equipment should 🙂

 Repair